 We stopped to say hello to the woman and she cut open a fig to show me the inside.
 It was perfectly pink.
 She must’ve seen the look of excitement on my face because she stuffed two figs in my hand and said they were a gift to enjoy.
 She gave my suegra a few as well and after thanking her profusely and buying a few oranges, we were on our way.

-I don’t recall seeing fresh figs in the grocery store while I was growing up – and I’m not sure if that’s the reason why they fascinate me so much now, as if I have a lot of catching up to do or if, like many things, I’ve just gained a new appreciation for them while in Mexico.
+I don’t recall seeing fresh figs often in the grocery store while I was growing up in the Midwest– and I’m not sure if that’s the reason why they fascinate me so much now, as if I have a lot of catching up to do or if, like many things, I’ve just gained a new appreciation for them while in Mexico.
 Figs have been growing in Mexico for centuries; the Spaniards are credited for bringing them to the New World in the 1500s.

-If you pay attention to the produce in the grocery store or at your local farmer’s market, you may have noticed figs are in season right now.
-Recently, my friend Gina who lives in Los Angeles mentioned that she had an over-producing fig tree.
+If you pay attention to the produce in the grocery store or at your local farmer’s market, you may have noticed figs are in season right at this time of year.
+Recently, a friend who lives in Los Angeles mentioned that she had an over-producing fig tree.
 Jokingly, I told her if she wanted to get rid of some of her extra figs, she could send them to me and I’d put them to good use.
-After a few emails, the figs were on their way to Chicago.
-They arrived perfectly bubble wrapped in a box and as Gina had picked the figs before they were ripe so they’d survive being shipped cross-country, they were just starting to ripen.
+After a few emails, the figs were on their way to me in the mail.
+They arrived perfectly bubble wrapped in a box and as she had picked the figs before they were ripe so they’d survive being shipped cross-country, they were just starting to ripen.

-Gina used some of her figs to make jam with her nietos a few weeks ago and her recipe reminded me of one that I recently saw in a Mexican cookbook with a section on pastry-making, pan dulce and other delectable sweets.
+On my most recent trip to Mexico City, I remember having seen a fig jam recipe in a Mexican cookbook with a section on pastry-making, pan dulce and other delectable sweets.
 I knew I had seen the book at my favorite bookstore in Mexico City, but I couldn’t remember the name of it.
 I did, however, remember some of the technique to infuse chiles in jams and jellies.
 This recipe is my version of mermelada de higo using the infusion technique that I remember from the book.

-I chose to infuse the jam with chile ancho (dried poblano chile) for its mild heat and earthy flavor to complement the fig’s earthiness, and chile pulla (which is like a smaller, more potent guajillo chile) for its sharp fruit tones and moderate heat.
+I chose to infuse this fig jam with chile ancho (dried poblano chile) for its mild heat and earthy flavor to complement the fig’s earthiness, and chile puya (which is like a smaller, more potent guajillo chile) for its sharp fruit tones and moderate heat.

 - 1.5 pounds fresh black mission figs, finely chopped